AdobeDocs/commerce-php/src/pages/developer/versioning/code-changes.md

 ---
-group: php-developer-guide
-title: Codebase changes
+title: Codebase Changes | Commerce PHP Extensions
+description: Differentiate between public and private code changes and identify API, customization points, and deprecations.
 ---

+# Code changes

 Every release includes a change in the codebase.
 The scope of the change determines whether the MAJOR, MINOR, or PATCH number increases in the version.